baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 </p>

 The most important one is the `scaler`.
-We also saw that `bptt_src` and `bptt_tgt` were not that important as we thought they would be.
+We also saw that `bptt_src` and `bptt_tgt` were not as important as we thought they would be.

-After our final fine tuning we only changed `bptt_tgt` from 6 as suggested by optuna to 2.
+After our final fine-tuning, we only changed `bptt_tgt` from 6 as suggested by optuna to 2.

 The full analysis by Optuna can be found in [bitcoin_price_prediction_optuna.ipynb](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/bitcoin_price_prediction_optuna.ipynb)